NLnetLabs/rotonda-doc/manual/source/components/rib.rst

 --------------------

-The ``rib`` component ingests messages from type ``Route``, that maybe accompagnied by an object of type ``RouteContext``.
+The ``rib`` component ingests messages from type ``Route``, that maybe accompanied by an object of type ``RouteContext``.
 It is first filtered, and then may be stored in the RIB.
 Finally, it gets sent out if it was not filtered out.